drwulsen/rdiff-backup_wrapper/README.md

 &ensp;&ensp;&ensp;&ensp;-m&ensp;&ensp;&ensp;&ensp;if target (-t) is a device and not mounted, try to mount it<br />
 &ensp;&ensp;&ensp;&ensp;-u&ensp;&ensp;&ensp;&ensp;if target was not mounted before the backup, unmount it afterwards<br />

-## There's no warranty for anything, though.
+## There's no warranty for anything, though - it is nude, rude, crude - but worksforme™